uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 - Download and install Python.
 - Install the JupyterLab and Pandas packages.
 - Learn about folders and files on your computer.
-- Create a folder for the Jupyter notebooks you will create during this workshop series.
+- Create a folder to hold the Jupyter notebooks you will create during this workshop series.

 ::::::::::::::::::::::::::::::::::::::::::::::::::